ellajtanttu/Sillystringz.Solution/README.md

   }
 }
 ```
-* _Once you have the appsettings.json fie, to create a database run: dotnet ef add initial_
+* _Once you have the appsettings.json file, to create a database run: dotnet ef add initial_
 * _To update the database in MySQL run: dotnet ef database update_
 * _At this point you will now be able to view the project by typing dotnet run in the terminal_